-- 2.7.1 Subcontracted activities include all activities prescribed within the GHSP's TAC that can be performed by another certificated organisation. - 2.7.2 When the GHSP subcontracts any part of its activity to an organisation, the subcontracted organisation must work under the responsibility and quality assurance system of the Self-Handlers and GHSP. - 2.7.3 The Self-Handlers and GHSP must ensure that when subcontracting or purchasing any part of its activity, the subcontracted or purchased service or product conforms to these part and applicable requirements and a contractual agreement between the two parties shall exists. - 2.7.4 The Self-Handlers and GHSP must conduct a full audit of the subcontracted organisation to the satisfaction of CAAM at least once every 12 months. - 2.7.5 A subcontracted organisation is not permitted to subcontract any of its services to a third party or organisation.
+- 2.7.1 Subcontracted activities include all activities prescribed within the GHSP's TAC that can be performed by another certificated organisation under Regulation 139 of MCAR. - 2.7.2 When the GHSP outsourced all of its activities, they shall ensure that the appointed organisation holds a valid TAC with all the categories are within the GHSP TAC. - 2.7.3 When the GHSP subcontracts any part of its activity (partial outsourcing) to an organisation, the subcontracted organisation must work under the responsibility and quality assurance system of the Self-Handler and/ or GHSP.
+It is the responsibility of the Self-Handler and licensed GHSP to ensure compliance with the requirements stipulated in this CAD.

+- 2.7.4 The Self-Handler and GHSP must ensure that when subcontracting any part of its activity, the subcontracted-conforms to these parts and applicable requirements and a contractual agreement between the two parties shall exist. - 2.7.5 The Self-Handler and GHSP must conduct a full audit of the subcontracted organisation to the satisfaction of CAAM at least once every 12 months. - 2.7.6 A subcontracted organisation is not permitted to subcontract any of its services to a third party or organisation.